-In accordance with Government Auditing Standards and OMB Bulletin No. 14-02, we have also issued a report, dated December 9, 2013, on our consideration of MRF's internal control over financial reporting and on our tests of MRF's compliance with certain provisions of laws, regulations, contracts and grant agreements; and other matters for the year ended September 30, 2013.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance and other matters.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and OMB Bulletin No. 14-02, in considering MRF's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards and OMB Bulletin No. 14-02, we have also issued a report, dated November 7, 2014, on our consideration of MRF's internal control over financial reporting and on our tests of MRF's compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters for the year ended September 30, 2014.
+The purpose of the report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance and other matters.
+Those reports are an integral part of an audit performed in accordance with Government Auditing Standards and OMB Bulletin No. 14-02, and should be considered in assessing the results of our audits.